YueYvetteHao/Yue_blog/content/post/2018-10-05-Parsing-XML.md

 </metabolite>
 </data>
 {{< /codeblock >}}
-We want to extract the id and name of each metabolite, as well as all the pathway names for each metabolite.<br>
+We want to extract the id and name of each metabolite, as well as all the pathway names for each metabolite.
 Here is a short python script for parsing nested xml files:
 {{< codeblock "nested_xml_parser.py" "python" >}}
 #!/usr/bin/python